 There were seven opera houses in Venice in the seventeenth century and in 1773 the greatest of these was S. Benedetto then destroyed in a fire.
 The judicial dispute between the Venier family (owner of the land on which it was built) and the association owner of the theatre followed the rebuilding and led the latter, after they failed the lawsuit, to rebuild a larger and more sumptuous theatre: the Teatro La Fenice.

-Tancredi and Semiramide by Rossini, I Capuleti e i Montecchi and Beatrice di Tenda by Bellini, Belisario, Pia de’ Tolomei e Maria di Rudenz by Donizetti were first performed.
+The theatre was inaugurated in 1790 and, until 1836, the premieres of a lot of masterpieces like Tancredi and Semiramide by Rossini, I Capuleti e i Montecchi and Beatrice di Tenda by Bellini, Belisario, Pia de’ Tolomei e Maria di Rudenz by Donizetti were first performed.

 In 1836 the best Veneto theatre was devastated in a fire.